ItsFadinG/ItsFadinG.github.io/_posts/2021-08-30-I owe your Request-HTTP-Request-Smuggling-leads-to-Full-Accounts-takeover.md

 ---

 ## **Introduction**
-Peace be upon you all, this is actually my first writeup which going to be about a very interesting vulnerability, HTTP Request Smuggling, which I found in a private program which I was able to escalate it Full account takeover.
-I am going to share with you how to search for this vulnerability in a large scale and what the best tool and resource to utilize when testing for this vulnerability.
+Peace be upon you all, this is actually my first writeup which is going to be about a very interesting vulnerability, HTTP Request Smuggling, which I found in a private program, which I was able to escalate it to full account takeover.
+I am going to share with you how to search for this vulnerability on a large scale and what the best tool and resource to utilize when testing for this vulnerability.

-It begins almost when the amazing researcher [James kettle](https://twitter.com/albinowax) announce his new research at DEFCON which address a new era of the HTTP request smuggling but this time for HTTP/2.
-I watched the video and I couldn't understand any thing, So I went back and studied the previous version of this attack and I thought what about testing this "rare attack" as some people think before moving to the new one.
-I ended up finding this critical vulnerability at two different private programs.
+It begins almost when the amazing researcher [James kettle](https://twitter.com/albinowax) announce his new research at DEFCON, which addresses a new era of the HTTP request smuggling but this time for HTTP/2.
+I watched the video, and I couldn't understand anything, So I went back and studied the previous version of this attack, and I thought what about testing this "rare attack" as some people think, before moving to the new one.
+I ended up finding this critical vulnerability in two different private programs.

 ![](https://gblobscdn.gitbook.com/assets%2F-MR5KvOL_gXbwMWP6Z6m%2F-MiH8QkhdKu6BciITe6D%2F-MiHFxfVj0C3vf_kr-u0%2Ftwitter.png?alt=media&token=76b7e577-2df0-4f4c-96f1-c7624ad3a351)

 ## **About HTTP Request Smuggling**
 HTTP request smuggling is an attack in which an attacker interferes with the processing of a sequence of HTTP requests that a web application receives from one or more users.
 Vulnerabilities related to HTTP request smuggling are often critical, allowing an attacker to bypass security measures, gain unauthorized access to sensitive data, and directly compromise the information of other users of the application.

-I am not going to cover it here because Portswigger did really good job at explaining this with practical Labs.
+I am not going to cover it here because Portswigger did a really good job at explaining this with practical Labs.

 [https://portswigger.net/web-security/request-smuggling](https://portswigger.net/web-security/request-smuggling)

 ## **Methodology**
-After you had learned about the vulnerability you can start looking for it in some bug bounty programs. you have two methods but remember you need to test this with caution because it is very harmful:
+After you have learned about the vulnerability, you can start looking for it in some bug bounty programs.
+You have two methods but remember you need to test this with caution because it is very harmful:

-1.Using HTTP Request Smuggling Burp Extension either burp community or pro. you can widen your scope by adding more subdomains and URLs select them all and from the extension tab click **smuggle probe.**
+1.Using the HTTP Request Smuggling Burp Extension, either the burp community or pro.
+You can widen your scope by adding more subdomains and URLs, selecting them all, and from the extension tab, clicking **smuggle probe.**

 ‌2\.
-Using [smuggler.py](https://github.com/defparam/smuggler) tool which is a command line tool that replicate almost the same work of burp extension.
+Using [smuggler.py](https://github.com/defparam/smuggler) tool which is a command line tool that replicate almost the same process of the burp extension.

 ```bash
 # Single Host: